Photo Credit: Michael Beck, MD

 Jonathan KneiB MD, DTMH

 Dr. Jonathan Kneib is one of our recent graduates.
-He is joining us for a joint fellowship, where he will be dividing his time between the Division of International Emergency Medicine and the Division of Ultrasound.
+He is joining us for a joint fellowship, where he will be dividing his time between the Division of Global Emergency Medicine and the Division of Ultrasound.
 He was born in Nurnberg, Germany on a military base and moved 10 times early in his life.
 He eventually ended up in La Jolla, California.
 He attended Tulane University and later transferred to University of California Santa Barbara.
 He enjoys surfing, scuba diving, and the outdoors.

 Benjamin Wyler MD, CTROPMED, MPH

 Dr. Benjamin Wyler has received studied medicine at Stanford University and received his MPH from Harvard University.
-He completed his residency at the historic LA County USC Medical Center, and has practiced in surrounding Los Angeles community hospitals and served as per diem faculty at LAC USC prior to joining the Division of International Emergency Medicine to pursue his interest in academic and International Emergency Medicine.
+He completed his residency at the historic LA County USC Medical Center, and has practiced in surrounding Los Angeles community hospitals and served as per diem faculty at LAC USC prior to joining the Division of Global Emergency Medicine to pursue his interest in academic and International Emergency Medicine.

 priscilla cruZ, MD, DTMH, MPH

-Dr. Cruz joined our faculty in 2018 as an International Emergency Medicine Fellow.
+Dr. Cruz joined our faculty in 2018 as an Global Emergency Medicine Fellow.
 She graduated from Medical School in the University of Puerto Rico School of Medicine in 2015 and then went on to complete a three year residency program in Emergency Medicine in the University of Puerto Rico graduating in 2018.
 During her senior year of residency she served as Journal Club Coordinator.
 Her areas of interest are International Emergency Medicine and resident education.

 mark c. henry md, facep